 - your income changes frequently

-- you’d find it hard to predict your income for the whole year, or
+- you would find it hard to predict your income for the whole year, or

-- you’re expecting a change in circumstances (a new baby, a child moving out, job changes or extra money coming in).
+- you are expecting a change in circumstances (a new baby, a child moving out, job changes or extra money coming in).